etahir2005/misinformation-agent/README.md

 - A 16-step recursion limit on the tool-calling loop, with a graceful partial-progress fallback instead of a crash
 - Postgres-backed persistence (Neon) via `agent/checkpointer.py` — conversation state survives restarts, keyed by thread_id.
 The checkpointer is injected into `build_orchestrator()` rather than hardcoded, so tests still use `InMemorySaver`.
 Backed by a shared `psycopg_pool.ConnectionPool` (also used by `agent/users_db.py`) rather than a single held-open connection — Neon's free tier kills idle connections when it auto-suspends, and a pool detects and replaces them instead of every later query failing until the app is restarted
 - `graph.py` — shared graph-building and invocation logic, used by both the FastAPI app and the CLI script
+- `agent/tracing.py` — optional Langfuse tracing for the orchestrator graph.
+Lazily builds a callback handler on first use (same pattern as `agent/guardrail.py`'s intent model and `vector_lookup_tool.py`'s embedding model), and returns `None` if `LANGFUSE_PUBLIC_KEY`/`LANGFUSE_SECRET_KEY` aren't set — tracing is opt-in observability, never a hard dependency.
+Wired into every `run_claim()` call in `graph.py`; each trace is tagged with `langfuse_session_id` set to the thread_id, so a whole conversation's turns group into one session in the Langfuse dashboard instead of showing up as disconnected calls
 - `main.py` — FastAPI app wrapping the graph, with `/chat`, `/auth/signup`, `/auth/login`, and a `/health` check.
 Checkpointer is opened once at startup via `lifespan`, not per request. `/chat` requires a `Bearer` JWT (via `Authorization` header) identifying the requesting user — `/auth/signup` and `/auth/login` are necessarily open, and `/health` stays open for uptime monitors
 - `agent/auth.py` — password hashing (argon2id) and JWT session-token creation/validation for multi-user authentication
 - `agent/users_db.py` — Postgres-backed user storage (a `users` table, separate from LangGraph's own checkpoint tables), used by the `/auth/*` endpoints